Dining Picks

 Old Town

-Relative newcomer Kaizen shines a bright, contrastingly sleek light through Old Town.
-Brothers Nicolas and Job Martinez worked in Portland sushi spots for a quarter century before opening Kaizen, and it shows.
-A rotating special of direct-from-Tokyo nigiri and sashimi come from a weekly “mystery box” of the fruits of the famous Tsukiji fish market; a recent visit found delicate bluenose (aka Antarctic butterfish), and a full-flavored, shiso-tinged kampachi, both sitting tenderly atop impeccably cooked rice.
-Vegan options are broad: the pleasantly chewy preserved Japanese gourd, kampyo, stars in its own roll; there’s a tangy ume plum and shiso number; and for the more adventurous plant-based diners, a roll of fermented soybeans called natto.
-If you wanted, you could wait in line for Voodoo Doughnuts post-sushi, because it’s next door.
-Instead, we suggest finishing out your meal the traditional way, with their expertly prepared tamago nigiri.
-40 SW 3rd Avenue —Matthew Trueherz
+Relative newcomer Kaizen shines a bright sleek light through Old Town.
+Brothers Nicolas and Job Martinez worked in Portland sushi restaurants for a quarter century before opening Kaizen, and it shows.
+A rotating special of direct-from-Tokyo nigiri and sashimi arrive weekly from the famous Tsukiji fish market to sit tenderly atop impeccably cooked rice.
+Vegan options are broad: The pleasantly chewy preserved Japanese gourd kampyō stars in its own roll, and there’s a tangy ume plum and shiso number as well as natto, a roll of fermented soybeans that’s ideal for the more adventurous plant-based diners.
+Finish off your meal the traditional way with the expertly prepared tamago nigiri. —MT

 Murata